Disappearance of Kristal Reisinger

-Kristal Anne Reisinger is a resident of Crestone, Colorado who has been missing since July 13, 2016.
+Kristal Anne Reisinger is a resident of Crestone, Colorado who went missing on July 13, 2016.
 A mother of one, Reisinger relocated to Crestone from Denver in order to achieve enlightenment and sobriety.
-While in Crestone, she temporarily worked at the Crestone Brewing Company.
-Her last known confirmed sighting was on July 13 at her residence in downtown Crestone, but some have stated seeing her at a later date.
-In 2018, Saguache County Sheriff's Office and the Colorado Bureau of Investigation now believe foul play was the cause of Reisinger's disappearance.
+While in Crestone, she worked at the Crestone Brewing Company.
+The last known confirmed sighting of Reisinger was on July 13 at her residence in downtown Crestone, but some have claimed to have seen her at a later date.
+In 2018, the Saguache County Sheriff's Office and the Colorado Bureau of Investigation announced they believed foul play was the cause of Reisinger's disappearance.

 Personal life

-An Arizona native, Reisinger was relocated to Denver to be with her aunt after a difficult childhood upbringing.
+An Arizona native, Reisinger relocated to Denver to be with her aunt amid a difficult childhood.
 This arrangement became strained, leaving Reisinger as a ward of the court at the age of 15.
-At this time, Reisinger moved in with Rodney and Debbie Ervin after dating their son.
+At this time, Reisinger moved in with her boyfriend's parents, Rodney and Debbie Ervin.
 Thereafter, Reisinger spent a few years with the Ervins before attending Western State College in Gunnison, where she met her best friend Michael.
-During the summer vacations from college she would live with Michael's family and after college she remained living between Michael's family and the Ervins.
+During the summer vacations from college, she would live with Michael's family.
+After college she lived with Michael's family and the Ervins.

 In 2014, Reisinger moved from Denver to Gunnison, Colorado, teaching a course and taking coursework in psychology and sociology at Western Colorado University.
 Later that spring, she moved to Crestone in the San Luis Valley.

 Reisinger was a very spiritual person with interests in Hinduism, Buddhism, and Native American religion.
 She also practiced tarotology and claimed to be a clairvoyant and a medium.
 She has one daughter with her former boyfriend Elijah Guana.